 Algorithms are mathematical instructions that tell your AI system what to do and how to improve its performance.
 The crux of an AI solution is the algorithms that power it.
 Once you have chosen a programming language and platform, you can write your own algorithms.

-Typically, writing Machine Learning algorithms requires a data science expert or software developer that has experience with ML models and algorithms.
+Typically, writing Machine Learning algorithms requires a data science expert or software developer who has experience with ML models and algorithms.

 Writing an algorithm is not enough; you must also train it using the data you have collected.
 In addition, you may have to acquire additional data to improve the accuracy of your AI model.
 During the training process, it will also be necessary to tweak your algorithms to improve their accuracy.